ravishankar324/Los-Angeles-Airbnb-Analytics/README.md

-# Los Angeles Airbnb Analytics
+# Los Angeles Airbnb Market Analysis Dashboard

 ## Overview
 This project involves designing and implementing a Power BI dashboard to analyze the Los Angeles Airbnb market trends.
 The analysis covers various aspects such as total listings, host distribution, pricing, and growth patterns, with the goal of providing valuable insights for decision-making.